The predators’ existence next to chickens is a significant concern for chicken keepers. Do possums eat chickens?

-Most importantly, use the standard precautions, use quiet music and moving lights, and avoid attracting predators.
+Most importantly, use standard precautions, use quiet music and moving lights, and avoid attracting predators.

-However, you can train a dog that was once a predator to guard your flock and scare away other predators.
+However, you can train a dog once a predator to guard your flock and scare away other predators.
 By so doing, you can make a perfect pet.

 Do possums Eat Chicken Feed?

 Yes, besides Possums eating tiny chicks and eggs, they also eat chicken feed because they are very nutritious.